 The final steps are for decorating!
 Add a decorative icing pattern, using a star tip, around the base of your cake in your desired color — I went with hot pink!

-Next, print and cut out each of the characters from the Birds of Prey poster and tape them to lollipop sticks.
+Next, print and cut out each of the characters from the Birds of Prey poster (found in the list above) and tape them to lollipop sticks.
 Stick them in the top of the cake, then add gold star sprinkles all over the top.

 It’s time for Gotham to meet the Birds of Prey!